martenframework/marten/docs/versioned_docs/version-0.1/templates/introduction.md

 Hello, &lt;script&gt;alert(&#39;popup&#39;)&lt;/script&gt;!
 ```

-It should be noted that this behaviour can be disabled _explicitly_.
-Indeed, sometimes it is expected that some template variables will contain a trusted HTML content that you intend to embed into the template's HTML.
+It should be noted that this behavior can be disabled _explicitly_.
+Indeed, sometimes it is expected that some template variables will contain trusted HTML content that you intend to embed into the template's HTML.

-To do this, it possible to make use of the [`safe`](./reference/filters#safe) template filter.
+To do this, it is possible to make use of the [`safe`](./reference/filters#safe) template filter.
 This filter "marks" the output of a variable as safe, which ensures that its content is not escaped before being inserted in the final output of a rendered template.

 For example: